 Dal Niente plays music by Tomás Gueglio, Gerardo Gandini, and Graciela Paraskevaídis.

 On June 15, we will host this concert in person, and tickets are free.
-Please email us to reserve your seat.
+Please register online to reserve your seat.

 Video of the concert will be released at a later date.
 Remember to follow us to watch this and other exciting performances.

-Ensemble Dal Niente returns to Music of the Americas after a virtual concert in 2021 with a program of music by Gerardo Gandini, Tomás Gueglio, Graciela Paraskevaídis, and Ashkan Behzad, among others.
+Ensemble Dal Niente returns to Music of the Americas after a virtual concert in 2021 with a program of music by Gerardo Gandini, Tomás Gueglio, Graciela Paraskevaídis, and Ashkan Behzad.

 Ensemble Dal Niente performs new and experimental chamber music with dedication, virtuosity, and an exploratory spirit.
 Dal Niente’s roster of 23 musicians presents a broad range of contemporary music, guiding listeners toward music that transforms existing ideas and subverts convention.